-The project connects the scientific community with policy actors through learning alliances.
-Research evidence is generated through activities that include analyzing policy formulation and implementation processes, trade-off analysis, future socio-economic and climate scenario development, creating evidence-based gender awareness, and applied information economics.
+The project connected the scientific community with policy actors through learning alliances.
+Research evidence was generated through activities that included analyzing policy formulation and implementation processes, trade-off analysis, future socio-economic and climate scenario development, creating evidence-based gender awareness, and applied information economics.

-The generated knowledge is exchanged with learning alliance members, who use it to implement policy engagement actions.
-The learning alliance participants include government technocrats and policy decision makers, scientists, non-governmental organizations, private sector representatives and farmers’ associations at national and sub-national levels.
+The generated knowledge was exchanged with learning alliance members, who used it to implement policy engagement actions.
+The learning alliance participants included government technocrats and policy decision-makers, scientists, non-governmental organizations, private sector representatives and farmers’ associations at national and sub-national levels.

-The ambition is to encourage science-policy exchanges and create opportunities for stakeholders to express needs and current knowledge gaps, while educating participants about climate issues.
-All activities aim to better inform the implementation of climate-resilient policies that encourage the adoption of gender-responsive climate-smart agricultural practices across multiple scales in the two countries.
+The ambition was to encourage science-policy exchanges and create opportunities for stakeholders to express needs and current knowledge gaps, while educating participants about climate issues.
+All activities aimed to better inform the implementation of climate-resilient policies that encourage the adoption of gender-responsive climate-smart agricultural practices across multiple scales in the two countries.

 Future socio-economic and climate scenario development workshop with Learning Alliance members in Tanzania.
 Photo: E. van de Grift

-This research aims to create a space in which various actors in Uganda and Tanzania work together to establish climate resilient policies and institutions that promote climate-smart agricultural practices.
-The actors include relevant ministries and departments, including Agriculture, Environment and Finance departments,, local governments, NGOs, media, civil society, the private sector and research organizations.
+This research aimed to create a space in which various actors in Uganda and Tanzania work together to establish climate resilient policies and institutions that promote climate-smart agricultural practices.
+The actors included relevant ministries and departments, including Agriculture, Environment and Finance departments, local governments, NGOs, media, civil society, the private sector and research organizations.
+Key outcomes include:

-- Increased appreciation of and actions towards including gender in policies and implementation.
+- Increased appreciation of and actions towards including gender-sensitive policies and implementation.

-The PACCA learning alliance has become a point of reference for many stakeholders as an appropriate and timely initiative.
-As well as:
+The PACCA learning alliance became a point of reference for many stakeholders as an appropriate and timely initiative.
+It also:

 - Enhanced human capacity for climate change adaptation

-- Better-informed investment decisions for climate change adaptation
+- Led to better-informed investment decisions for climate change adaptation

-- Inclusive and effective policy formulation and implementation
+- Created an environment for inclusive and effective policy formulation and implementation

-- Collective multi-stakeholder effort to address issues of climate change
+- Supported collective multi-stakeholder efforts to address issues of climate change

 - Climate-smart agriculture report that includes analysis at farm level and national portfolio of options